Philadelphia Police Department: 21st century

-In 2021, the city of Philadelphia paid $2 million to a black woman who in 2020 was pulled from a car and beaten by PPD officers, as well as separated from her toddler for hours.
+In 2021, the city of Philadelphia paid $2 million to a Black woman who in 2020 was pulled from a car and beaten by PPD officers, as well as separated from her toddler for hours.
 The Fraternal Order of Police posted pictures on social media claiming "This child was lost during the violent riots in Philadelphia, wandering around barefoot in an area that was experiencing complete lawlessness.
 The only thing this Philadelphia Police Officer cared about in that moment was protecting this child."
 The officers involved in the beating of the woman and her separation from the toddler have since been fired.

-In 2021, a PPD detective was reassigned and investigated after the department received evidence indicating she had attended the January 6 rally in support of overturning the 2020 presidential election result that preceded the U.S. Capitol attack.
+In 2021, a PPD Detective was reassigned and investigated after the department received evidence indicating she had attended the January 6 rally in support of overturning the 2020 presidential election result that preceded the U.S. Capitol attack.
+The investigation revealed the Detective did not participate in the riot, and did not enter the Capitol building.

 A 2021 report found that of more than 9,000 civilian complaints against PPD officers, "only 0.5% of civilian allegations resulted in any recorded consequence beyond a reprimand."
 The study found that not a single allegation of civil rights violations (including racial profiling and racial slurs by officers) was upheld.

+In 2023, Philadelphia police shot and killed Eddie Irizarry during a traffic stop; the initial narrative given by Philadelphia police was that Irizarry was outside his vehicle, told by officers to drop a weapon, and "lunged at the officers", prompting the shooting.
+A day later, Philadelphia police admitted that Irizarry was actually inside his car during the shooting.
+Body camera footage showed Irizarry being shot through his car's rolled-up driver-side window, around five seconds after the shooting officer alighted from a police car.
+The shooting officer has been charged with murder.
+In September 2023, the charges were dismissed by Municipal Judge Wendy Pew.

+In late October 2023, Officer Patrick Heron accepted a plea deal that would place him in confinement for between fifteen and forty years.
+He had been accused of 200 counts related to charges of unlawful contact, sexual abuse of children, and forgery.